flutter/website/src/content/platform-integration/web/renderers.md

 - The code must only use the new JS interop library `dart:js_interop`.
 Old-style `dart:js`, `dart:js_util`, and `package:js` are no longer supported.
-- All Web API must use the new `package:web` instead of `dart:html`.
+- Code using Web APIs must use the new `package:web` instead of `dart:html`.
 - WebAssembly implements Dart's numeric types `int` and `double` exactly the same as the Dart VM.
 In JavaScript these types are emulated using the JS `Number` type.
 It is possible that your code accidentally or purposefully